lkm0049/FeatureNotABug-SQA2025-AUBURN/README.md

 Team Members: Liam Maher, Trey Edmondson

 Notes:
+- Important:  The Github Actions for Bandit was not required in the instructions, all edits made after the deadline were me trying to get it to work just out of curiosity.
+Nothing else was modified after the deadline besides the GitHub Actions for the Bandit Pre-commit.
 - To make the project run as intended, the provided Dockerfile and environment.yml had to be slightly modified.
 We have included those updated files here.
 They are not included in the `KubeSec-master/` directory, as we wanted to keep the submission documents in one place.
 - The precommit git hook that is required, is included in the `hooks/` directory, to make it easier to view the usage.
 - Screenshots of successful execution have been included in the `screenshots/` directory.